finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

             try
             {
-                // [BETA] UpsertCdsFlowConventions: Upsert a set of CDS Flow Conventions.
+                // [BETA] Upsert a set of CDS Flow Conventions.
 This creates or updates the data in Lusid.
                 UpsertSingleStructuredDataResponse result = apiInstance.UpsertCdsFlowConventions(upsertCdsFlowConventionsRequest);
                 Debug.WriteLine(result);
             }